crystalice-dev/WaveChat/README.md

 # WaveChat👋

-WaveChat is an open-source, cross-platform communication platform designed to empower the Deaf and Hard of Hearing (DHH) community by making sign language communication more accessible.
+WaveChat is an open-source, communication platform designed to empower the Deaf and Hard of Hearing (DHH) community by making sign language communication more accessible.
 The application uses gesture recognition to interpret sign language in real time, enabling seamless interaction through video chats.
 With support for mobile, desktop, and cloud-based platforms, WaveChat ensures that communication is inclusive, efficient, and intuitive for all users.

 ##### Desktop:
   * Firebase